2raj2raj/bitcoin-educational-content/courses/biz205/en.md

 #### The blockchain.info wallet weak RNG issue (2013-2014)

 - Blockchain.info, a popular Bitcoin wallet at the time, had a flaw in its **random number generator (RNG)** when generating private keys in browser-based wallets.
-The bug caused the wallet to sometimes generate weak keys with low entropy, making them predictable.
+The bug caused the wallet to sometimes generate weak keys with low entropy, making them susceptible to prediction.
 - Hackers exploited this weakness, **brute forcing the private keys** and stealing funds from affected wallets.
 - This incident highlighted the importance of **secure entropy sources** when generating private keys, ensuring they cannot be easily guessed or reproduced.